sky-dream/LeetCodeProblemsStudy/[0098][Medium][Validate Binary Search Tree]/Validate_Binary_Search_Tree_CaseDescription.md

-﻿Given a binary tree, determine if it is a valid binary search tree (BST).
+Given a binary tree, determine if it is a valid binary search tree (BST).

 Assume a BST is defined as follows: